-13. If the Lessee shall not promptly remove all his property from said premises whenever the Lessor shall become entitled to the possession of said premises as herein agreed, the Lessor may, without notice, remove the same, or any of the same, in any manner that the Lessor may choose, and the Lessee will pay the Lessor, on demand, any and all expenses incurred in such removal, and also storage on said effects for any length of time during which the same shall be in the Lessor's possession or control, or if the Lessee shall at any time vacate or abandon said premises, and leave any goods or chattels in, upon or about the premises, for a period of ten days after such vacation or abandonment, or after the termination of this lease in any manner whatsoever, then the Lessor shall have the right to sell all or any part of said goods and chattels, at public or private sale, without giving any notice to the Lessee, or any notice of sale, all notices required by statute or otherwise being hereby expressly waived, and to apply the proceeds of such sale, first to the payment of all costs and expenses of conducting the sale or caring for or storing the goods and chattels; fixtures and other personal property belonging to said Lessee, which are, or may be put into the said leased premises during said term, whether exempt or not from sale under execution and attachment under the laws of the State of Nebraska, shall at all times be bound with a first lien in favor of said Lessor, and shall be chargeable for all rent hereunder and the fulfillment of the other covenants and agreements herein contained, which said lien may be put and the said premises during said term, whether exempt or not from sale under execution and attachment under the laws of the State of Nebraska, shall at all times be bound with a first lien in favor of said Lessor, and shall be chargeable for all rent hereunder and the fulfillment of the other covenants and agreements herein contained, which said lien may be enforced in like manner as a chattel mortgage
+13. If the Lessee shall not promptly remove all his property from said premises whenever the Lessor shall become entitled to the possession of said premises as herein agreed, the Lessor may, without notice, remove the same, or any of the same, in any manner that the Lessor may choose, and the Lessee will pay the Lessor, on demand, any and all expenses incurred in such removal, and also storage on said effects for any length of time during which the same shall be in the Lessor's possession or control, or if the Lessee shall at any time vacate or abandon said premises, and leave any goods or chattels in, upon or about the premises, for a period of ten days after such vacation or abandonment, or after the termination of this lease in any manner whatsoever, then the Lessor shall have the right to sell all or any part of said goods and chattels, at public or private sale, without giving any notice to the Lessee, or any notice of sale, all notices required by statute or otherwise being hereby expressly waived, and to apply the proceeds of such sale, first to the payment of all costs and expenses of conducting the sale or caring for or storing the goods and chattels; and, second, to apply the balance, if any, to any indebtedness due from the Lessee to the Lessor; and third, to deliver any additional surplus, on demand in writing, to the Lessee.
+It is further agreed that all the goods, chattels, fixtures and other personal property belonging to said Lessee, which are, or may be put into the said leased premises during said term, whether exempt or not from sale under execution and attachment under the laws of the State of Nebraska, shall at all times be bound with a first lien in favor of said Lessor, and shall be chargeable for all rent hereunder and the fulfillment of the other covenants and agreements herein contained, which said lien may be enforced in like manner as a chattel mortgage, or in any other manner afforded by law.